Everything you need to know about nubuck

 The finishing treatment seals in the colour, reinforces the water resistance of the leather and protects it from wear and tear.
 Protective agents can also be applied at this stage to prevent stains and make maintenance easier.

-Nubuck leather: what are its uses?
+Nubuck leather: What are its uses?

 Its soft, velvety texture, incredible durability, breathable properties and unique ageing process make nubuck leather a top-quality material.